dtwagner33/OSI-Model-Tutorial/OSI Model Overview.md

 ![Layer Info](https://www.lifewire.com/thmb/v1ELh58tFZVN1RadeZxUO77eayo=/750x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/OSImodel-8d93f19d50e543348f82110aa11f7a93.jpg)

 Layers are ordered from highest to lowest, top to bottom.
-This means our first layer is the Physical layer at the bottom, and our final seventh layer is Application layer at the top.
+This means our first layer is the Physical layer at the bottom, and our final seventh layer is the Application layer at the top.
 Each layer represents a specific stage in communication.

 ---
 Upper layers: